shdown/luastatus/DOCS/design/map_get.md

   - `[str] = handle:read()`

       Reads the value, assuming it is either a null pointer or a C string.
 If it is neither, **the behaviour is undefined**.
-      If it is a null pointer, returns `nil`; otherwise return the string.
+      If it is a null pointer, returns `nil`; otherwise returns the string.

   - `handle:write([str])`